Fiserv/firstvision-apac/docs/APIs/User-Management/User-Signon.md

 # User Signon

 This service is used to sign-on to the system with the given user ID and password.
 This service provides the unique context number every time user has signed-in.

-Fields that are not provided in the request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint